How Will Dropping Rates Impact Your Finances

 Lower interest rates generally make mortgages more affordable.
 That's because banks approve mortgages depending on how much borrowers can afford to pay each month, so lower interest costs mean applicants qualify for more.

-This causes a ripple effect on housing prices.
-With more buyers able to enter the market, real estate markets heat up, and housing prices increase accordingly.
+This may cause a ripple effect on housing prices.
+With more buyers able to enter the market, real estate markets stand to heat up, and housing prices may increase accordingly.
+However, keep in mind that changes in the real estate market happen over a period of months or even years — so the most profound changes may be yet to come.

 3. You may earn less interest on your savings